Will-GuiSKJ/Bannerlord.Actus.Purus/Roadmap.md

 1. Towns should be commercial centres and provide the bulk of taxes
 	1. High criminal strength affects prosperity and siphons away taxes.
 High Roguery lords receive a taxation bonus however, to simulate politcal corruption
 1. Castles are military centres and provide high-level troops and access to noble lines, but reduced taxes
-	1. Castles have an area of influence that warring parties, while inside, become succeptible to ambush by Castle garrison, affected by Scout skill level of castle governor
+	1. Castles have an area of influence that warring parties, while inside, become susceptible to ambush by Castle garrison, affected by Scout skill level of castle governor
 1. Castles, and Towns with a smithy, can provide forging services (crafting by proxy) to PC for a price

 #### Kingdom management (Long-term)